 CoQ10 depletion is also implicated in the more common statin-induced side effects like muscle pain and weakness and in severe cases, rhabdomyolysis.
 Since Metformin and statins are regularly co-prescribed, the potential for severely depleted mitochondria and significant side effects is very high.
 Consider muscle pain and weakness among the first signs of problems.

 My Two Cents

-Insulin resistance and the associated hyperglycemia are environmental and lifestyle mediated problems that should be reversible with environmental and lifestyle changes.
-Having said that, those lifestyle and dietary changes will fail unless we consider the underlying mitochondrial damage initiated by dietary choices, pharmaceutical and other environmental exposures.
-For that we must dig deeper into mitochondrial functioning and correct what we can.
+Insulin resistance and the associated hyperglycemia are environmental and lifestyle-mediated problems that should be reversible with environmental and lifestyle changes.
+Having said that, those lifestyle and dietary changes will fail unless we consider the underlying mitochondrial damage initiated by dietary choices, pharmaceuticals, and other environmental exposures.
+For that, we must dig deeper into mitochondrial functioning and correct what we can.

 I believe obesity and hyperglycemia are symptoms of damaged and dysfunctional mitochondria, partly mediated by lifestyle, partly iatrogenic (pharmaceutically induced), and likely epigenetic.
 If we are to solve the ‘obesity’ problem and prevent the damage mediated by hyperglycemia, we have to address these variables.
 Failing to do so serves no one except those who profit from our continued ill-health.